 The CHS P&C raises the bulk of its funds through voluntary parent contributions to the P&C Building and General Funds.
 These contributions are collected through the School’s student invoicing system.
 Payment receipts are emailed to parents by the School.
 If your receipt is not fully itemised, showing the Building Fund contribution as a separate item, for tax purposes please request an itemised receipt from the School’s Office.

 In recent years the P&C has also been successful in applying for, and receiving an annual community grant from the Chatswood RSL Club.
 Our other major source of funding comes through sales from the Uniform Shop.

 The P&C works closely with the School towards building a stronger school community where all children benefit.
 Every year, the P&C develops a proposed budget in consultation with the School.
 The budget is approved by P&C members at the first P&C general meeting in February.
 Please see the Income and Spending page for the current P&C funding commitments.

 The annual suggested contributions from Chatswood High School families are:

 - Building Fund $150 (tax deductable)

 Building Fund $150 (tax deductible)

 The CHS P&C Building Fund is approved by the ATO for tax-deductibility of donations credited to the fund.
 The associated Deductible Gift Recipient status (DGR) dates from 1 July 2002.
-If you have made the contribution to the Chatswood High School Parents and Citizens’ Association Building Fund you are able to claim the payment as a charitable donation deduction in your personal income tax return.
+If you have made a contribution to the Chatswood High School Parents and Citizens’ Association Building Fund, you are able to claim the payment as a charitable donation deduction in your personal income tax return.
 For more information about charitable donations see the ATO’s website FAQ.
 “Where donors are not issued with receipts, other statements and records can be used to help in the preparation of their tax return.”
-Donations to the CHS P&C Building Fund are included with school fee payments and will appear on the receipt given by the school.
-A specific receipt from the P&C is not required.

 General Fund $100